nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-salesforce.md

 #### Add the target Nuxeo domain URL to CSP Trusted Sites.

 Go to `Setup > CSP Trusted Sites` and create a new **Trusted Site** using the base https URL of the target Nuxeo server - without the trailing `/nuxeo` path.
 Example: `https://your.nuxeo-instance.com`
+Make sure to select all the sources.
+Note: the CSP policy is not always taken into account immediately.
+To avoid some cache issues, we recommend that you log out and log in again.

 #### Create a Nuxeo Connection.

 As a `Nuxeo_admins` user open the **Nuxeo** tab (this tab is only visible for Nuxeo_Admins) and follow the connection setup wizard.
 Don't forget to set the right username / password for the cURL call.
 NB: you will need Nuxeo instance admin credentials.
+You can detect a cache issue when validating your connection if you don't get the confirmation of the correct configuration.
+Opening the dev console you will see some errors related to content policy on CMIS endpoint

-### Validating your set up
+### Validate your set up

-You can validate your set up is correct by using the Nuxeo Salesforce lightening component on a given SF object's page (ex: an Opportunity record).
+You can validate that your set up is correct by using the Nuxeo Salesforce Lightening component on a given SF object's page (ex: an Opportunity record).
 - Browse an opportunity record (or create one if you have none).
 - Click on "Edit page" with an admin user of the org
 - On the Layout design page of the record view, drop the Nuxeo component somewhere inside the layout.